top of page

 Lost Pet Scams to Avoid

-A list of typical scams used on Lost pet owners.
+Be aware of these common scams used on Lost pet owners.

-When you post a lost cat on Facebook or Instagram, beware of comments recommending fake pet detectives who are not MARN certified with no verifiable track record or Google Reviews.
+When you post a lost cat on Facebook or Instagram, report comments recommending fake pet detectives who are not Certified with no verifiable track record or Google Reviews.

 COMMON LOST PET SCAM LIST

-3. Someone calls you asking for a 6-digit code to prove you're the lost pet's owner.
-Do not give it out, even if you get a Google alert!
-They are trying to obtain your Google login code to hack into your data.
+2. Someone calls or texts asking for a 6-digit code to prove you're the lost pet's owner.
+Do not give it out, even if you get a Google alert.
+They're trying to get your Google login code to hack into your data.
 They may claim to be a rescue on Instagram, Facebook, or even a vet or drone company.

-4. Caller claims they are a breeder from out of state.
-They say a person approached them with your lost cat and wanted to sell it to them.
-The caller says they don't have enough gas to return and wants money for vet bills or gas to bring the pet back.
+4. Caller claims they're a breeder from out of state.
+They say someone approached them with your lost cat and wanted to sell it.
+The caller wants money for vet bills or gas to bring the pet back.

-5. Caller claims to have found the pet but couldn't keep it so they gave it to someone else to care for while they looked for the owner.
+5. Caller claims to have found your lost pet but can't keep it so they gave it to someone else to care for while they looked for the owner.
 Caller says they bought food and supplies and wants to be reimbursed.
 They ask for smallish amounts of money, like $25-$75 to give you the name or address of the person who has the pet.

-7. A person or kid calls or texts the owner to say they saw the cat deceased.
+6. A person/ kid calls or texts saying they saw the cat deceased.
 Then miraculously, the cat comes home a few days later.
 Usually a cruel prank.
 If you're not sure if it might be legit, ask for exact address and date.
 Ask them to meet you where they saw it.
 Take someone with you and go during during daylight hours.

 DON’T GIVE UP

 Avoid these lost pet scams.
 Don't listen to people who aren't supportive.
 Your cat is out there somewhere.
-Remain calm and persistent.
-Use the strategy that's right for your cat's situation and personality.
-Statistics show owners who start looking right away with strategies from the Lost Cat Kit have a better chance of finding their cat.
-Be that person!
+Stay calm and use the strategy that's right for your cat's situation and personality.
+Statistics show owners who use the pro strategies from the Lost Cat Kit triple their chances of finding their lost cat.
 Stay positive and keep up your search at least three months.

 Don't give up!